Creating Scalable Buttons and Borders

 - Select the text component in Navigator to specify that the text size is scaled up when the button is pressed down.

 - In Properties, select the Advanced section, and increase the value of the Scale property.

 - Select inactiveButton in Navigator to hide it in the active state by changing the value of its Visibility property in Properties.

 - Select State2.

 - Set the when condition for the state to

 !mouseArea.pressedto specify that the state is applied when the mouse button is not pressed down.

 - Select the (Show Live Preview) button to check how the button behaves when you click it.
 You can drag the preview window borders to see what happens when you resize the component.

 To be useful, the button type has to be created in a project.
 When you work on other QML files in the project to create screens or other components for the UI, the button type appears in the My QML Components tab of the Library view.
 You can drag and drop it to Form Editor or Navigator to create button instances and modify the values of their properties to assign them useful IDs, change their appearance, and set the button text for each button instance, for example.

-For more information about positioning buttons on screens, see Positioning Items in UIs.
+For more information about positioning buttons on screens, see Positioning Items.

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.